Cocoa Bounces Off 10-Year Lows

 "With the wild drop in cocoa over the past few days everyone is wondering when will positive support come into the market," said Michael Kerensky, trader at RJ O'Brien in New York.

-Speculators in the cocoa market have been added to their short positions again last week following two weeks of profit taking.
-Hedge funds and other money managers betting on lower prices for cocoa outweighed bullish traders by 22,891 contracts as of last Tuesday.
+Speculators in the cocoa market added to their short positions for the second straight week following a brief bout of profit taking earlier this month.
+Hedge funds and other money managers betting on lower prices for cocoa outweighed bullish traders by 32,771 contracts as of Tuesday.
 Recent attempts to rally have been short-lived in the cocoa market, one of the worst performing commodities this year.

 The cocoa market is moving into a year in which supply of cocoa is expected to outstrip demand.
 The International Cocoa Organization estimated that production of cocoa will surpass demand in the 2016/2017 season that began in October by 264,000 tons, helped along by record production in Ivory Coast, the largest grower of cocoa in the world.